wdk-docs/vscode-docs/docs/other/unity.md

 ---
 Order: 3
 Area: other
-TOCTitle: Unity
+title: Unity
-ContentId: 75CD2FA6-2F91-428A-A88D-880611AE75A0
+id: 75CD2FA6-2F91-428A-A88D-880611AE75A0
 PageTitle: Visual Studio Code and Unity
 DateApproved: 11/4/2022
-MetaDescription: Visual Studio Code can replace MonoDevelop as the editor for Unity
+description: Visual Studio Code can replace MonoDevelop as the editor for Unity
 ---

 # Unity Development with VS Code

 Visual Studio Code can be a great companion to Unity for editing C# files.
 All of the [C#](/docs/languages/csharp.md) features are supported and more.
 In the screen below, you can see code colorization, bracket matching, IntelliSense, CodeLens and that's just the start.

 ![Unity Example](images/unity/wow.gif)